 - Refined rapeseed oil - 204°C

-Thus, in the event of having to choose between different refined oils, the classic nutritional advice all converges on olive oil.
-On the other hand, coconut oil can be a good alternative.
+So, if you have to choose between different refined oils, conventional nutritional advice all points to olive oil.
+Coconut oil may also be a good alternative.

-As you can see, fat should ideally be eaten undercooked, as a seasoning.
-Nevertheless, if certain recipes and certain contexts require cooking, then olive oil, macadamia oil, coconut oil, clarified butter, and goose or duck fat should be preferred.
+As you can see, fats should ideally be consumed as little cooked as possible, as seasoning.
+However, if certain recipes and contexts require cooking, olive oil, macadamia oil, coconut oil, as well as other oils. clarified butterand goose or duck fat.

-In the near future, we will see what the best cooking methods are, and what equipment is recommended to mitigate the harmful effects of cooking, while maintaining its benefits.
+Coming soon, we'll look at the best cooking methods, and which equipment is recommended to reduce the harmful effects of cooking, while retaining its benefits.